 5.Technology.
 Still not comfortable with technology?
 Still not using technology as the powerful tool that it can be?
 Admittedly, the pace of technological change is hard to keep up with, but this is no reason to avoid it.
 Change is constant, progress is optional.
 Your company won’t buy you a notebook?
 Invest in one yourself.
 Good notebook computers can be purchased for under $1000.
 Get yourself connected.
 Isn’t you career worth it?

 6. Set Goals.
 You have heard this many times.
 Still not planning your career goals and objectives?
 Engage in the discipline of goal setting.
 Not sure how?
 Take a course.
 Set daily, monthly and yearly goals.
 Make sure your goals and objectives are in line with the company you work for.

-One last piece of advice if you are a salesperson in Canada … join the Canadian Professional Sales Association (CPSA)and subscribe to their newsletter.
+One last piece of advice if you are a salesperson in Canada … join the Canadian Professional Sales Association (CPSA) and subscribe to their newsletter.

-There is some duplication in the above advice, but that just demonstrates its importance.
 If you can understand and execute on all of the above you WILL be a successful salesperson.

 Kevin Dee is the founder of Eagle (a Professional Staffing Company)